kampidh/jxl-batch-converter/README.md

 - Folder with / without recursive mode
 - Set per-image processing timeout
 - Options saved on exit (config file will be placed in user home)
-- (Experimental) Multi-threading support (v0.4.0+)
+- Multi-threading support (v0.4.0+)
 - Copy file on encoding error (v0.4.0+)

 **Notes on multi-threading**:
-- I haven't fully tested the stability of multithread function.
-So far it works as intended.
-On my testing, at worst it only mangles the log output as different threads are writing on a single log *(race conditions woohoo!)*.
-I have no plans yet to group log outputs on different thread because of how the log works internally.
-So if you have difficulties reading the logs with multithreading, consider running with single thread instead.
-At the end, however, the reports are still giving the correct number of errors and successful processing.
 - While doing recursive folder processing, it can sometimes trigger a failure when the tool is creating a new folder.
 If you managed to get this error, just rerun the tool again (make sure to disable **Overwrite**!).
-- Because of the experimental flag, settings on multi threading will not be saved on exit and will revert back to 1 (single thread) on reopening the tool.
+Should be fixed but I'll put this warning just in case it still triggers.

 Get libjxl binaries at the [official project page](https://github.com/libjxl/libjxl)!